-Iran says detained US resident to be released to Lebanon
+Detained US resident freed by Iran, on his way to Lebanon

+Lebanese officials have for years asked for Zakka’s release, and it was not clear why Iran decided to act now.

-TEHRAN, Iran (AP) — Iran has agreed to hand over a U.S. permanent resident imprisoned for years in Tehran to Lebanese officials, an Iranian judiciary official said Tuesday, providing the first official confirmation that Nizar Zakka would be sent back to his native Lebanon.
+Earlier Tuesday, an Iranian judiciary official confirmed that Tehran has agreed to hand over Zakka to Lebanese officials, providing the first official confirmation of his release, which had been anticipated for days.

-The comment by judiciary spokesman Gholamhossein Esmaili comes as a top Lebanese security official is in Tehran to secure Zakka’s release, which has been anticipated for days.

-“A court has accepted the condition of freedom of Nizar Zakka and he will be handed over to Lebanese officials,” Esmaili said, according to the judiciary’s Mizan news agency.
+“A court has accepted the condition of freedom of Nizar Zakka and he will be handed over to Lebanese officials,” judiciary spokesman Gholamhossein Esmaili said, according to the judiciary’s Mizan news agency.

-Zakka, an internet freedom advocate, is one of a series of prisoners with either dual nationality or links to the West held in Iran.
-His potential release comes as tensions between Iran and the U.S. remain high after President Donald Trump withdrew America from Tehran’s nuclear deal with world powers.

-A report Monday on state TV’s website mirrored a report earlier carried by the semi-official Fars news agency about Zakka, who was arrested in September 2015 while trying to fly out of Tehran.
+A report Monday on the Iranian state TV’s website mirrored an earlier one carried by the semi-official Fars news agency about Zakka, an internet freedom advocate who was arrested in September 2015 while trying to fly out of Tehran.
 He had just attended a conference there on the invitation of one of the country’s vice presidents.

-State TV, like Fars, both quoted an anonymous source saying Zakka’s forthcoming release should only be seen as a “sign of respect” for the Lebanese militant Hezbollah group and its leader, Hassan Nasrallah.
+The state TV, like Fars, both quoted an anonymous source saying Zakka’s forthcoming release should only be seen as a “sign of respect” for the Lebanese militant Hezbollah group and its leader, Hassan Nasrallah.

 “In this regard, no negotiations have taken place at any level with any person or any government,” state TV said.

-Esmaili stressed Zakka’s release was within “the frame of the law.”
+Esmaili stressed that Zakka’s release was within “the frame of the law.”

-“We reviewed the (Lebanese) president’s request through the Supreme National Security Council” Esmaili said.
+“We reviewed the (Lebanese) president’s request through the Supreme National Security Council,” Esmaili said.
 “Also, the Lebanese Hezbollah group considered the approval of his freedom as prudent.”

 State TV later quoted an anonymous source as saying Zakka would be released on Tuesday afternoon and will be allowed to leave Tehran.